 - The nurses will closely monitor you to make sure you can urinate.
-During this time you will need to drink plenty of fluids and save all urine so the staff can record the amount.
-We avoid using urinary catheters when possible. - The IV that was placed pre-operatively will be left in place to provide you with fluids, pain medications, antibiotics and other medications, as necessary.
-It will be removed when you no longer need it. - You will wear foot or leg pumps (SCDs) which are used to reduce the risk of blood clots.
+During this time you will need to drink plenty of fluids and save all urine so the staff can record the amount. - The IV that was placed before surgery will be left in place to provide you with fluids, pain medications, antibiotics and other medications, as necessary.
+It will be removed when you no longer need it. - You will wear foot or leg pumps which are used to reduce the risk of blood clots.
 For the pumps to be most effective, they must be worn while in bed or while resting in your recliner.
-Ask for assistance before getting out of bed, to remove the devices and prevent tangling and falling.
+Ask for assistance before getting out of bed, to remove the devices and prevent tangling and falling. - Oxygen is sometimes used after surgery, delivered to you through a tube in your nose. - Your health care team will continue to observe and monitor you after your surgery.
+They will assist you with activities as needed, including getting up and walking around.
+Please ask for assistance at all times, as your safety is our primary concern.